antonhalim/pg-activerecord-orms-tutorial-bk-002-public/README.md

 Bundler.require

 ActiveRecord::Base.establish_connection(
-  :adapter => "sqlite3",
+  :adapter => "postregsql",
+  :host => "locahost",
-  :database => "db/artists.sqlite"
+  :database => "artists_development"
 )
 ```

 This file is requiring the gems in our Gemfile and giving our program access to them.
-We're going to connect to our artists db, which will be created in the migration, via sqlite3 (the adapter).
+We're going to connect to our artists db, which will be created in the migration, via Postgres (the adapter).

 Let's run `rake db:migrate`